GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_digitalization_wiki.md

 - `Layer` --> `Create Layer` -> `New GeoPackage Layer` or `New Shapefile Layer`
 - Click on ![](/fig/Three_points.png) and navigate to the folder where you want to save the dataset.
 - `File encoding`: Make sure this is set to UTF-8
-- `Geometry type`: Select the type of feature you want to digitalise e.g. points, lines or polygones.
+- `Geometry type`: Select the type of feature you want to digitise e.g. points, lines or polygons.
 - Under `Additional dimension` you should always make sure that you check `None`.
 - Select the coordinate system you want to set for the new layer.
 By default, the QGIS selects the project CRS.
 If you want to change the CRS click on ![](/fig/mIconProjectionEnabled.png).